Born 1968 in Daejeon (South Korea),

 lives and works in Seoul (South Korea)

-Minouk Lim’s protean oeuvre – a blend of sculpture, sound and performance – is inspired by the recent transformation of her country, South Korea.
-For the Biennale, she has devised a hot water spring that winds through the spaces, conveying costumes influenced by the patterns of traditional Korean hemp costumes, which were re-appropriated during the Japanese Occupation.
-Floating on the water, these costumes, originally used only for funeral rites, revive both the collective memory and the stillvivid memory of the Fagor Factory, where washing machines were being manufactured just a few years ago.
+The protean oeuvre of Minouk Lim – a blend of sculpture, sound and performance – is inspired by the recent transformation of her country, South Korea.
+For the Biennale, she has devised a hot water spring that winds through the Fagor Factory’s spaces.
+This phosphorescent, artificial canal conveys a costume inspired by Korean funeral shrouds, the use of which was corrupted during the Japanese Occupation.
+Minouk Lim’s installation equally revives the collective memory of her home country and the still-vivid memory of the Fagor Factory, where washing machines were still being manufactured just a few years ago.

-With the support of the Ministry of Culture, Sports & Tourism of Korea (MCST), Korea Arts Management Service (KAMS), and the Fund for Korean Art Abroad (FKAA) programme
+With the support of the Ministry of Culture, Sports & Tourism of Korea (MCST), Korea Arts Management Service (KAMS), and the grant program Fund for Korean Art Abroad (FKAA)

 With the assistance of Centre Culturel Coréen,Tina Kim Gallery and Vicat